VGoose/personal-site/_posts/blog/The-joys-of-detox.md

 ---
 title: The joys of Detox
-description: Getting up and running with Detox
+description: Getting up and running with a no-hand-holding, barebones testing library.
 author: Anh Vo
 date: 2019-03-15T04:39:27.148Z
 ---